OpenTechSchool/python-flask/README.md

 It's easiest to start at the end.
 Think of a fun and interesting topic to add to the extras.
 Then you can copy this file to get an idea for formatting.

+## Editing Text

+We use long-lines (no newlines in paragraphs) to keep diffs moderately sane.

+I use Emacs 24, with markdown-mode (Ubuntu emacs-goodies-el) and gfm-mode (GitHub markdown minor-mode).
+Set `longlines-show-hard-newlines` if you want to see where all the newlines are.

 # Markup Guide

 # First level section